Arrest of Apollo Quiboloy: June 10 raids and subsequent events

-On June 10, in a coordinated yet failed effort by the security forces for the arrests, five properties in Davao City, Island Garden City of Samal, and Malungon, Sarangani, were raided; beginning to cause tensions between the PNP and the KOJC.
-In Davao, joint forces of the PNP – Special Action Force (PNP–SAF) and the Criminal Investigation and Detection Group (CIDG), consisting of around 100 police officers, stormed the KOJC compound in Buhangin District, facing members which protested against the operation.
+On June 10, in a coordinated yet failed effort by the security forces for the arrests, five properties in Davao City, Island Garden City of Samal, and Malungon, Sarangani, were raided, causing the beginning of tensions between the PNP and the KOJC.
+In Davao, joint forces of the PNP – Special Action Force (PNP–SAF) and the Criminal Investigation and Detection Group (CIDG), consisting of around 100 police officers, stormed the KOJC compound in Buhangin District, facing members who protested against the operation.
 One KOJC member died from heart attack during the raid.
 The operation was condemned by former president Duterte.

 On July 8, Interior Secretary Benhur Abalos offered a ₱10-million reward for information leading to Quiboloy's arrest.
 A lower reward was given as well for the five co-accused.
 Three days later, Paulene Canada was arrested at her residence in Davao City.
 President Bongbong Marcos later challenged Quiboloy to appear and face his accusations.

 A few days before the raid, Police Regional Office – Region XI (Davao Region) director Brigadier General Nicolas Torre III told the Senate that authorities were allowed to pursue the search, as a Pasig court issued an alias warrant of arrest against Quiboloy.
-He later stated the police's willingness to serve arrest without any casualty if Quiboloy surrenders.
+He later stated the police's willingness to serve arrest without any casualty if Quiboloy surrendered.